mysterious-ranger301/py-jeopardy/README.md

 _Example question 1 through 5_

+_Other questions 1 through 5_

 _End of file_

 Notice that?
-There _has to be 2 newlines in order for the program to read the file properly_.
+There _has to be 2 newlines in between the different questions in order for the program to read the file properly_.

 If you do not follow this format, the program will not work.